attack68/rateslib/docs/source/i_whatsnew.rst

 ``curves`` for FXOptions are now set in a different way.
 Errors result for a list of 4 curves.

+Solver does not accept 3-tuple of *Instruments* just a 2-tuple with keyword args only.

 .. list-table::
    :widths: 25 75
    :header-rows: 1